ICRC Starts Visits to Hunger-Striking Palestinian Detainees in Israeli Jails

-According to Qaraqe, the Israel Prisons Service also took severe punitive measures against the prisoners, trying to break their hunger strike.
+According to Qaraqea, the Israel Prisons Service also took severe punitive measures against the prisoners, trying to break their hunger strike.

 Ten days ago, some 1,800 Palestinian prisoners held in Israeli jails started a hunger strike, demanding more rights from Israel and better detention conditions, as well as urging the ICRC to revive its program of supporting two visits of prisoners’ families a month.